-The first week of May marked the beginning of the 2011 Breeding Population and Habitat Survey, as the first of 12 air crews took to the skies and associated ground crews began their field work.
-For a first hand account, check out the Pilot Biologist Reports where some great stories and pictures are already flooding in from around Canada and the northern U.S. This is your entree to see what the air crews see as they fly fixed-wing aircraft at low altitude (150 ft) over transect lines through waterfowl habitat areas.
+Unlike last year's early start, pilot biologists found themselves anxiously waiting for conditions to warrant the start of the 2013 Breeding Population and Habitat Survey.
+While a few days later than planned many of the 12 air crews began taking to the air the first full week of May, and the associated ground crews have started their field work.
+Check out the Pilot Biologist Reports for daily reports and images of what they are observing across Canada and the northern U.S. See what the air crews see as they fly fixed-wing aircraft at low altitude (150 ft) over transect lines through waterfowl habitat areas.
 Over 55,000 miles of transects are flown every year.
 That’s like counting ducks in a single line over two times around the world!

 A cooperative effort of the United States Fish and Wildlife Service, the Canadian Wildlife Service, and state, provincial, and tribal agencies, this survey currently covers more than 2.1 million square miles of the northern United States and Canada, and includes most of the primary duck nesting areas in North America.

-Final results from the 2010 Waterfowl Breeding Population and Habitat Survey are now available.
-Preliminary reports are confirmed -- a total duck population estimate of nearly 41 million birds in the traditional survey area, which is similar to the 2009 tally and 21 percent above the long term average.
+Final results from the 2012 Waterfowl Breeding Population and Habitat Survey are now available.
+Preliminary reports are confirmed -- a total duck population estimate of 48.6 million birds in the traditional survey area, which is a 7% increase over last year's tally and 43 percent above the long term average.

-Preliminary results for the 2010 Waterfowl Breeding Population and Habitat Survey are now available.
-The estimate of 40.9 million birds is similar to last year’s estimate of 42.0 million, and was 21% above the long-term average.
-The total pond estimate was 6.7 million, which was similar to last year’s estimate and 34% above the long-term average.
-Habitat conditions were characterized by average to below-average moisture and a mild winter and early spring across the entire traditional (including the northern locations) and eastern survey areas.
+Preliminary results for the 2012 Waterfowl Breeding Population and Habitat Survey are now available.
+The estimate of 48.6 million birds was 7% higher than last year’s estimate of 45.6 million, and was 43% above the long-term average.
+The total pond estimate was 5.5 million, which was 32% below last year’s estimate of 8.1 million and 9% above the long-term average of 5.1 million.
+Habitat conditions were characterized by average to below-average moisture, a mild winter, and an early spring across the southern portion of the traditional and eastern survey areas.
+Northern habitats of the traditional and eastern survey areas generally received average moisture and temperatures.
 Note: Estimates sometimes change between the preliminary numbers and final results.